Dimming LEDs

 between 0 and 255 (2^8 - 1).
 Choose any two numbers you want for your

-two analogWrite
+two analogWrite commands.

 With this, you can go ahead and re-upload your code!
 Play around with different brightness values and see how you perceive them.